wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-02  Strixhaven Year 1, Term 2.md

 ###### Recover Sassy Sally Jane
  - [ ]
 - Once the characters are prepared, they can make their way to Captain Dapplewing’s Manor.
 It’s easy to find on the central campus, since a well-lit path leads right up to the house, and a few students are milling around outside.
 Once they notice the characters heading their way, these students get visibly excited.
-- Another student is part of this scene — ideally a student the characters have interacted with, or another radom student.
+- Another student is part of this scene — ideally a student the characters have interacted with, or another random student.
 When you’re ready to begin this event, read or paraphrase the following:
 >As the bright light of the central campus fades into the verdant grounds of Captain Dapplewing’s Manor, you see a small group of your peers congregated underneath a massive oak tree in the manor’s front yard.

 - One student turns to another and says in a stage whisper, “I told you they’d arrive!
 Now pay up, you goof!”
 Turning to the characters, the student points to the manor house and says: